 Propping up the bar: the popular Paparazzi statue has been recently relocated to the UFO restaurant

 Here is a short video I made of Bratislava featuring the statues mentioned above.
-Just press play on the screen, or go to the YouTube version here.
+Just press play on the screen.

 Bratislava … romantic pre-war façades and minimalist communist architecture in post-Soviet Slovakia